Checklist: 7 Questions To Ask When You Declutter Your Home

 Question Seven: Is there a better home for this item?

 Not all belongings are meant to stay with us forever.
 There are certain stages of life that make this particularly apparent.
 Do you actually want to keep the furniture you got off the roadside for your college dorm room?
 Does that faded green chair actually match the style that you’re trying to go for in your new home?
 While you might have pieces of furniture, kitchenware, dishware, or other household appliances that you use regularly, take a moment to stop and consider if, well, it’s just time you parted ways.

-As you’re prepping for your move, it might behoove you to think about getting in touch with a moving company—unless, of course, your decluttering was so thorough you’ve got nothing left to move into your new digs.
-But for those of you still with many boxes to be moved and/or stored, get in touch with our experienced moving and storage crew.
+If you’re prepping for a moving day, it might behoove you to consider getting in touch with a moving company—unless, of course, your decluttering was so thorough you’ve got nothing left to move into your new digs (in which may be But for those of you still with many boxes to be moved and/or stored, get in touch with our experienced moving and storage crew.